Mortgage Interest Rate Report - July

 Mortgage Rates News & Analysis

-During the first week of March, rates plummeted following a report of a decline in GDP and a mediocre jobs report.
-The average rate on a 30-year fixed rate mortgage (FRM) sank to 4.28 percent, excluding fees, from 4.37 percent the previous week.
-The 15-year FRM rate fell to 3.32 percent, down from 3.39 percent and the one-year adjustable rate mortgage (ARM) was unchanged at 2.52 percent.
+During the first week, the average rate on a 30-year fixed rate mortgage (FRM) rose slightly to 4.14 percent, excluding points, up from 4.12 percent the week before.
+The 15-year FRM inched up to 3.23 percent from 3.21 percent and the one-year adjustable rate mortgage (ARM) slipped to 2.40 percent from 2.41 percent.

-Rates bounced back up the following week, with the 30-year FRM carrying an average rate of 4.37 percent and the 15-year FRM rate rising to 3.38 percent.
-The one-year ARM rate dipped to 2.48 percent.
+The following week rates eased.
+The 30-year FRM carried an average rate of 4.17 percent while the 15-year FRM slid to 3.30 percent.
+The one-year ARM however, moved back up to 2.41 percent.

-During the middle of the month, rates fell back down.
-The average rate on a 30-year FRM dropped to 4.32 percent, the 15-year FRM rate decreased to 3.32 percent while the one-year ARM inched up to 2.49 percent.
+During the last week, mortgage rates fell back to their position from the beginning of the month.
+The average rate on the 30-year FRM fell to 4.14 percent, the 15-year FRM declined to 3.22 percent and the one-year ARM was barely changed again at 2.40 percent.

 “Mortgage rates were down following the release of first quarter real GDP final estimate, which fell at a 2.9 percent annualized rate, a steeper than expected decline and the worst reading since the first quarter of 2009.
 Also, the seasonally-adjusted S&P/Case-Shiller 20-city home price index was up only 0.2 percent in April from the previous month.”

 Domestic economic news seems to be pushing rates higher, but international financial concerns are pushing them lower.
 This tug of war will likely continue to keep rates from moving much in the next month.